Pezmc/distant-socializing/README.md

 # Distant Socializing, during Physical Distancing

-Suggested distant socializing games, tools and activities to keep in touch with family, friends and loved ones during social distancing and the coronavirus (COVID-19) pendemic.
+Suggested distant socializing tools, games and activities to keep in touch with family, friends and loved ones during social distancing and the coronavirus (COVID-19) pendemic.

 ## Tools